Search

 2.)
 Accuracy

-The validation accuracy indicates how well the model is actually learning through the training process.
+The validation accuracy indicates how well the model is learning through the training process.
 For both models, the validation accuracy of the models in both frameworks averaged about 78% after 20 epochs.
-Hence, both frameworks are able to implement the neural network accurately and are capable of producing the same results given the same model and data set to train on.
+Hence, both frameworks can implement the neural network accurately and are capable of producing the same results given the same model and data set to train on.

 Accuracy of PyTorch vs TensorFlow